Chiranjeevi: Early and personal life

 Chiranjeevi was born as Konidela Sivasankara Varaprasad Rao on 22 August 1955 in a Telugu family to Konidela Venkata Rao and Anjana Devi in Mogalthur, West Godavari district of Andhra Pradesh.
 His father Konidela Venkata Rao worked as a constable and was transferred on a regular basis.
 He spent his childhood in his native village with his grandparents.

 Chiranjeevi did his schooling in Nidadavolu, Gurazala, Bapatla, Ponnur, Mangalagiri and Mogalthur.
 He was an NCC cadet and had participated in the Republic Day Parade in New Delhi in the early 1970s.
 He was interested in acting from a young age.
 He did his Intermediate at C. S. R. Sarma College in Ongole.
 After graduating with a degree in commerce from Sri Y N College at Narsapuram, Chiranjeevi moved to Chennai and joined the Madras Film Institute in 1976 to pursue a career in acting.

 On 20 February 1980, Chiranjeevi married Surekha, the daughter of Telugu comic actor Allu Ramalingaiah.
-They have two daughters, Sushmitha and Sreeja, and a son, Ram Charan, also an actor in Telugu cinema.
+They have two daughters, Sushmita and Sreeja, and a son, Ram Charan, also an actor in Telugu cinema.
 Chiranjeevi has two brothers, Nagendra Babu, a film producer and actor, and Pawan Kalyan, an actor-politician who is Deputy Chief Minister of Andhra Pradesh and founder of Jana Sena, a regional political party.
 Allu Aravind, his brother-in-law, is a film producer.
-Chiranjeevi is the uncle to actors Allu Arjun,Allu Sirish, Varun Tej, Niharika, Sai Dharam Tej, and Panja Vaisshnav Tej.
+Chiranjeevi is the uncle to actors Allu Arjun, Allu Sirish, Varun Tej, Niharika, Sai Dharam Tej, and Panja Vaisshnav Tej.